New Series of Healing Art Paintings (2021 – 2022)

 Healing Paintings Series (2018-2020)

 Healing paintings are the result of a deep meditative process where I work with energy and intentions, and allow beautiful colours and abstract shapes to freely flow onto the canvas.
 The paint is poured directly onto the surface underneath, slowly allowing the subject to reveal itself.
-It is a very interesting practice to develop trust within the process, to let go of control and surrender to the flow of life.
-Commissions welcome.
+It is a very interesting practice to develop trust within the process, let go of control and surrender to the flow of life.

 Inner Sun (Healing Paintings Series)